Guidance For Safety And Health Program Development Is Available Thru

 What Is a Safety and Health Program

 When we talk about a safety and health program, we aren't talking about a dusty binder sitting on a shelf in the manager's office.
-On top of that, we're talking about a proactive, organized approach to managing risks.
+Which means we're talking about a proactive, organized approach to managing risks.
 It’s a structured way for a company to identify what could hurt someone and then putting specific, repeatable steps in place to stop that from happening.

 Think of it like a weather forecasting system for your workplace.
 You don't just wait for the storm to hit and then react; you look at the patterns, you identify the high-risk zones, and you prepare the defenses before the first raindrop falls.